-Preference will be given to longer-term northern residents from the Northwest Territories, the Yukon, and Nunavut before short-term residents of one year or less.
+Preference will be given to longer-term northern residents from the Northwest Territories, the Yukon, and Nunavut before shortterm residents of one year or less.

-A complete application is one that contains all required documentation (e.g. application, transcripts, etc.) and all requested documentation (e.g. additional documentation that supports your eligibility that is requested for your application).
+A complete application is one that contains all required documentation (eg. application, transcripts, etc.) and all requested documentation (eg. additional documentation that supports your eligibility that is requested for your application).

-The General Studies program provides students with a comprehensive university-level liberal arts and sciences education with a focus on northern, Indigenous content.
+The General Studies program provides students with university level courses with a focus on northern, Indigenous content.
 The program is designed for students intending to continue into a university degree or related program, and will ladder directly into Year 3 of both the Bachelor of Social Work (BSW) and Bachelor of Education (BEd) programs at Aurora College.
 Students may also transfer credits earned in General Studies to other diploma or degree programs at Aurora College and its partner institutions.
 Likewise, credits earned in diploma or degree programs at Aurora College or partner institutions may be accepted for credit in General Studies.